kfpotts1/Potts-Portfolio/README.md

 ### Finance and Trading
  - Current member of the **Cornell University Algorithmic Trading Team**
+  - We are using machine learning models to supplement statistical arbitrage and momentum trading strategies.
  - `Market_Normality` research project as described above